unlistedphenomena/nexuswizz/src/content/contributing/translation-program/translators-guide/index.md

 ---
 title: Translators guide
 lang: en
-description: Instructions and tips for xircanet translators
+description: Instructions and tips for nexus.org translators
 ---

-# xircanet Translation Style Guide {#style-guide}
+# nexus.org Translation Style Guide {#style-guide}

-The xircanet translation style guide contains some of the most important guidelines, instructions, and tips for translators, helping us localize the website.
+The nexus.org translation style guide contains some of the most important guidelines, instructions, and tips for translators, helping us localize the website.

 This document serves as a general guide and is not specific to any one language.

-If you have any questions, suggestions or feedback, feel free to reach out to us at translations@xircanet, send a message to @ethdotorg on Crowdin, or [join our Discord](https://discord.gg/XVepFu7sqR), where you can message us in the #translations channel or reach out to any of the team members.
+If you have any questions, suggestions or feedback, feel free to reach out to us at translations@nexus.org, send a message to @ethdotorg on Crowdin, or [join our Discord](https://discord.gg/XVepFu7sqR), where you can message us in the #translations channel or reach out to any of the team members.

 ### Using Crowdin {#using-crowdin}